 Mr Inderbethal Singh Thakral ("Mr Bethal") is the Chief Executive Officer and an Executive Director of the Group.
-He played an instrumental role in the listing of the Group back in 1995, as well as the transformation of the Group including the growth of its Investment Division in markets such as Japan, Australia and Singapore and the repositioning of the Lifestyle Division to focus on beauty and wellness products.
+He played an instrumental role in the listing of the Group back in 1995, as well as the transformation of the Group including the growth of its investments in markets such as Japan, Australia and Singapore and the repositioning of the lifestyle business to focus on beauty, fragrance and lifestyle brands.